esnya/hf-rvc/README.md

 Since the models are not yet available on HuggingFace, you may need to convert the original `.pth` model files or the original `hubert_base.pt` model to be compatible with HF RVC.
 This can be done using the `convert-***` command line tools.
 The conversion not only adapts the models to the different frameworks but also, by default, ensures compatibility with the [safetensor](https://github.com/huggingface/safetensors) format for **secure** model sharing.

 When using the command line tools to load the `hubert_base.pt` model, you must provide the `--unsafe` option to confirm that you have obtained the model from a trusted source.
+You also need to install the `fairseq` package to convert the original `.pth` model files.
+You can install it with this package by with suffix `[convert]`.

 Example: